edwardvanvliet/IoT_Lightroom_24_7_Edward_van_Vliet/README.md

 3. Find the right one and click "Install" and then "Install All".

 ## Step 3: Installing the required libraries for the NTP Server

-For the NTP Server you'll need to install the following library, called:
+For the NTP Server you'll need to install the following library, called ["NTP Client"](https://randomnerdtutorials.com/esp8266-nodemcu-date-time-ntp-client-server-arduino/):

-- NTP Client by Fabrice Weinberg
+1. Go to your Library Manager once again, on the left.
+2. Here you search for "NTP Client".
+Watch out because sometimes the right one is not the one that pops up first.
+3. Find the right one (by Fabrice Weinberg), choose the latest version "NTP Client by Fabrice Weinberg (V.3.2.1.)" and click "Install".

+### Step 5: Setting up Adafruit IO

-### Step 4: Setting up Adafruit IO
+### Step 5: Setting up Adafruit IO

 1. Go to https://io.adafruit.com/, click on "Get started for free" and make your account.
 2. When your account is ready, click on "IO" in the navigation menu at the top of the page.